 Watch Kyrie Irving's Ridiculous Move During Nets-Bucks Game

-Kyrie Irving had an incredible move during Saturday's game between the Brooklyn Nets and Milwaukee Bucks.

-The Brooklyn Nets are in the middle of their game on Saturday night in Wisconsin against the Milwaukee Bucks, and during the game Kyrie Irving had an incredible move.
+The Brooklyn Nets were playing the Milwaukee Bucks on Saturday night in Wisconsin, and during the game Kyrie Irving had an incredible move.

 The clip of the play can be seen in the tweet that is embedded below from the Twitter account of the Nets.